What is a Cookie

 Cookie Type #4: Analytics Cookies.

 We and our service providers may use analytics cookies, which are sometimes called performance cookies, to collect information about your use of the Site and enable us to improve the way it works.
 Analytics cookies collect information about how you use the site, for instance, which pages you go to most.
+This information may also allow us to track demographic statistics (such as age, gender, education, household income), other interests and potential affinities of our visitors.
+The information provided to us is anonymous browser information so that we can analyze the behavior associated with a single cookie; however, your identity remains anonymous and we do not collect any Personally Identifiable Information through the use of these cookies.
 The information allows us to see the overall patterns of usage on the site, help us record any difficulties you have with the site and show us whether our advertising is effective or not.

 Cookie Type #5: Advertising Cookies.

 We and our service providers may use advertising cookies to deliver ads that we believe are more relevant to you and your interests.
 For example, we may use targeting or advertising cookies to customize the advertising and content you receive on our Site, to limit the number of times you see the same ad on our Site and to help measure the effectiveness of our advertising campaigns.
+We may also use information collected by analytics cookies to report about visitor demographics, potential interests and affinities so that we can develop new products and services, or to better target our marketing and advertising that appears on the Site.
 These cookies remember what you have looked at on the Site and other sites, and may be combined with other information acquired from third parties, and we may share this information with other organizations, such as advertisers.

 Cookie Type #6: Social Networking Cookies.